 Eloise Garland is a professional musician, teacher, producer, and Deaf awareness campaigner based in London, UK.
 She works alongside a number of charities, organisations, and companies to promote full inclusion and access to music for people who are Deaf or hard of hearing.
-She is also Project Manager for Audiovisability - a professional music and arts platform for Deaf and hearing professionals to showcase their work.
-Recently, Eloise presented the radio documentary Listening Without Ears, which was broadcast on BBC Radio 4 as part of the station’s The Art of Living series.
+She is also Associate Director of Audiovisability, a professional music and arts platform for Deaf and hearing professionals to showcase their work.
+In 2017, Eloise presented the radio documentary Listening Without Ears, which was broadcast on BBC Radio 4 as part of the station’s The Art of Living series.
 The documentary explored ways in which people with hearing loss engage with music and sound, and challenged listeners to consider music appreciation from another perspective.

 ELOISE GARLAND BMus(Hons)